Umayyad dynasty: Pre-Islamic origins

-Opposition to Islam and adoption of Islam
+Opposition and conversion to Islam

-Muhammad was a member of the Banu Hashim, a Qurayshite clan related to the Banu Umayya through their shared ancestor, Abd Manaf.
+The Islamic prophet Muhammad was a member of the Banu Hashim, a Qurayshite clan related to the Banu Umayya through their shared ancestor, Abd Manaf.
 When he began his religious teachings in Mecca, he was opposed by most of the Quraysh.
 He found support from the inhabitants of Medina and relocated there with his followers in 622.
-The descendants of Abd Shams, including the Umayyads, were among the principal leaders of Qurayshite opposition to Muhammad.
+The Banu Abd Shams, which included the Umayyads, were among the principal leaders of Qurayshite opposition to Muhammad.
 They superseded the Banu Makhzum, led by Abu Jahl, as a result of the heavy losses that the Banu Makhzum's leadership incurred fighting the Muslims at the Battle of Badr in 624.
-An Umayyad chief, Abu Sufyan, thereafter became the leader of the Meccan army that fought the Muslims under Muhammad at the battles of Uhud and the Trench.
+The chief of the Umayyad clan, Abu Sufyan, thereafter became the leader of the Meccan Qurayshite army that fought against the Muslims under Muhammad at the Battle of Uhud and the Battle of the Trench.

-Abu Sufyan and his sons, along with most of the Umayyads, embraced Islam toward the end of Muhammad's life, following the Muslim conquest of Mecca.
-To secure the loyalty of prominent Umayyad leaders, including Abu Sufyan, Muhammad offered them gifts and positions of importance in the nascent Muslim state.
-He installed another Umayyad, Attab ibn Asid ibn Abi al-Is, as the first governor of Mecca.
-Although Mecca retained its paramountcy as a religious center, Medina continued to serve as the political center of the Muslims.
-Abu Sufyan and the Banu Umayya relocated to the city to maintain their growing political influence.
+Abu Sufyan and his sons, along with most of the Umayyads, embraced Islam towards the end of Muhammad's life, following the Muslim conquest of Mecca.
+To secure the loyalty of prominent Umayyad leaders, including Abu Sufyan, Muhammad offered them gifts and positions of importance in the nascent Islamic state.
+He installed the Umayyad Attab ibn Asid ibn Abi al-Is as the first Muslim governor of Mecca.
+Although Mecca retained its paramountcy as the center of the new religion, Medina continued to serve as the political center of Islam.
+Abu Sufyan and the Banu Umayya relocated to Medina to maintain their growing political influence.